prime31/Nez/FAQs/Rendering.md

 - **RenderLayerRenderer**: renders only the RenderableComponents in your Scene that are on renderLayer
 - **RenderLayerExcludeRenderer**: renders all the RenderableComponents in your Scene that are not on renderLayer

 You are free to subclass Renderer and render things in any way that you want.
+The Scene contains a renderableComponents field that contains all the RenderableComponents for easy access and filtering.
+The RenderableComponentList provides easy access to all the RenderableComponents or just those on a specific renderLayer.
 The Renderer class provides a solid, configurable base that lets you customize various attributes as well as render to a RenderTexture instead of directly to the framebuffer.
 If you do decide to render to a RenderTexture in most cases you will want to use a PostProcessor to draw it later.

 Post Processing